 Ako Aotearoa funds change projects i.e. we fund evidence-based change projects with a high potential to benefit learners.
 We do not fund research projects per se, although every project will have a research element in it.

-All Ako Aotearoa project funding operates on a co-funding basis and organisations must contribute financially to the project (either in dollars or in kind).
+All Ako Aotearoa project funding operates on a co-funding basis and organisations must contribute financially to the project (either internal costs and/or in dollars).

 The RHPF supports projects that:

 provide examples of good practice; identify critical success factors and develop evidence-based, action-oriented suggestions for enhancing the effectiveness of tertiary teaching and learning practices.

 RHPF projects will normally be up to $20k - $30k, that is, a normal maximum of $10k contributed by Ako Aotearoa that needs to be at least matched (internal costs and/or in dollars) by the organisation.
 To preserve the principle of partnership we would not normally expect an organisation’s contribution to be more than twice the amount of Ako Aotearoa’s contribution e.g. if Ako Aotearoa contributes $10K, we would expect that the total contribution from other organisation(s) does not exceed $20K.

 Contributions from the organisation(s)can be either dollar and/or internal costs.
 Internal costs contributions can include such items as providing staff time and foregoing overheads cost etc. It is expected that at in kind contributions need to be robustly measured and accounted for.

 Project proposals will be considered for selection based on the following criteria:

 The project has potential to stimulate sustainable change in practice for enhanced learner benefit